 - Coronagraphs: Lyot, band limited, pupil plane, focal plane

 - Angular Differential Imaging, Spectral Differential Imaging

-- LOCI, PCA, optimized PCA
+- Diversity and Algorithms: LOCI, PCA, optimized PCA

-The student will gain an understanding of how to plan and take high contrast imaging data, how to interpret the attained sensitivity by generating contrast curves, and understand how several different algorithms are used and implemented to increase the sensitivity for faint point and extended sources.
+You will gain an understanding of how to plan and take high contrast imaging data, how to interpret the attained sensitivity by generating contrast curves, and understand how several different algorithms are used and implemented to increase the sensitivity for faint point and extended sources.

 - Problem solving (recognizing and analyzing problems, solution-oriented thinking)

 - Motivation (commitment, pro-active attitude, initiative)